autowarefoundation/autoware-documentation/docs/design/autoware-concepts/index.md

 * **Safety-checks** them (e.g., rule compliance, drivable area)
 * **Ranks and selects** the best one based on context or driving policies

-### What this enables
+!!! tip "This enables:"

     * Seamless integration of both robotics-based and E2E planners
     * Safe use of black-box models through explicit checks
     * Flexible experimentation with new planning methods
     * Robust decision-making by comparing multiple trajectory proposals

-## 🌌 Core & Universe repository model
+## Core & Universe repository model

 Autoware’s software ecosystem is organized into two layers: **Autoware Core** and **Autoware Universe**.
 Together, they balance **quality assurance** with **community-driven innovation**.

 ### Autoware Core: The quality-assured base

-**Autoware Core** contains the foundational packages maintained by the Autoware Foundation (AWF).
+[**Autoware Core**](https://github.com/autowarefoundation/autoware_core) contains the foundational packages maintained by the Autoware Foundation (AWF).
 These packages follow strict development standards—unit tests, integration tests, performance validation, and on-vehicle testing.
 Core serves as the **stable, production-ready platform** that users can rely on for building autonomous driving systems.